Natalia Alexandrovna Pushkina: Biography

-After the marriage had finally been dissolved, she married Prince Nikolaus of Nassau.
+After the marriage had finally been dissolved, Natalia Alexandrovna married Prince Nikolaus of Nassau.
 They had first met in Russia at one of the balls during the coronation celebrations of Alexander II.
-The prince had arrived in Russia, acting as a representative of the Nassau court, and upon meeting Natalia Alexandrovna, had been captivated by her.
+The prince had arrived in Russia, acting as a representative of the Nassau court.

 In 1882, the original copies of 64 letters from Pushkin to his wife were donated to the Rumyantsev Museum.
 Natalia Alexandrovna gave the remaining letters to her daughter Sophie.

-She died of an embolism in Cannes, France on 23 March 1913.
+Natalia Alexandrovna died of an embolism in Cannes, France on 23 March 1913.
 She was cremated, and her ashes were spread on the grave of her second husband in Wiesbaden.

 Marriages and Children

 In 1852 she married Mikhail Leontievich Dubelt (1822-1900) and had three children: